• Skip to primary navigation

 You are going to enjoy this easy-to-make canned tuna appetizer.
 It's crunchy with a delicious creamy filling and a combo of salty and naturally sweet flavors.
 Fresh veggies like European cucumber and raw fennel add delicate sweet and anise-like flavors.
 At the same time, soft Brie cheese mixed into tuna, parsley, olive oil, and capers become a hearty Mediterranean topping.

 These one-bite cold tuna appetizers come together in 15 minutes and look sophisticated.
-Best of all, they are healthy, gluten-free, low carb, and incredibly filling.
-Whether you plan to entertain guests, looking for a healthy bite to serve on movie nights at home, or want a quick and easy light lunch, these fennel cucumber bites with creamy tuna are your go-to recipe.
+Best of all, they are healthy, gluten-free, low-carb, and incredibly filling.
+Whether you plan to entertain guests, are looking for a healthy bite to serve on movie nights at home, or want a quick and easy light lunch, these fennel cucumber bites with creamy tuna are your go-to recipe.

-Healthy appetizers like these are also a smart way of bringing the family together and just catch up on life.
-You don't need perse a party, Holiday or a big event to enjoy elegant finger food.
-All it takes is a lazy Sunday afternoon, a refreshing drink, this healthy bite, and each other's company to make those happy moments count.
+Healthy appetizers like these are also a smart way of bringing the family together and just catching up on life.
+You don't need perse a party, Holiday, or big event to enjoy elegant finger food.
+All it takes is a lazy Sunday afternoon, a refreshing Piña Colada Mocktail, this healthy bite, and each other's company to make those happy moments count.

 Ingredients